Mitsubishi Motors: 1985–2010: Proton

-Malaysian manufacturer Proton was initially very dependent on Mitsubishi Motors, assembling their 1985 Proton Saga using mostly MMC components at a newly established facility in Shah Alam.
+Malaysian manufacturer Proton was initially very dependent on Mitsubishi Motors, assembling its 1985 Proton Saga using mostly MMC components at a newly established facility in Shah Alam.
 Subsequent models like the Wira and Perdana were based on the Lancer/Colt and Galant/Eterna, respectively, before the company finally produced entirely self-developed vehicles, the Waja in 2000, and the Proton Gen-2 in 2004.
-At its peak, the Proton controlled 75% of its domestic market, even after Mitsubishi ended their 22-year partnership in 2005, selling their 7.9% stake for RM384 million to Khazanah Nasional Berhad.
+At its peak, the Proton controlled 75% of its domestic market, even after Mitsubishi ended its 22-year partnership in 2005, selling its 7.9% stake for RM384 million to Khazanah Nasional Berhad.
 However, in October 2008, Proton renewed its technology-transfer agreements with MMC, and the Proton Inspira (the Proton Waja replacement) was again based on the Mitsubishi Lancer platform and officially launched on 10 November 2010.

 1991–2012: Volvo Cars

 Mitsubishi participated in a joint venture with rival carmaker Volvo and the Dutch government at the former DAF plant in Born in 1991.
 The operation, branded NedCar, began producing the first-generation Mitsubishi Carisma alongside the Volvo S40/V40 in 1996.
 The factory later produced the latest Mitsubishi Colt and the related Smart Forfour (partner DaimlerChrysler cancelled its production in 2006).
 Production of European market-bound Mitsubishi Outlanders, and badge-engineered versions of this vehicle, were also manufactured in the Netherlands until 2012, when the company sold the plant to the Dutch industrial conglomerate VDL Groep.
-Mitsubishi Motors Europe's headquarters and their European distribution center are still based in Born.
+Mitsubishi Motors Europe's headquarters and its European distribution center are still based in Born.